-The Inland-Rural Corridor in the central and northwestern part of the County is primarily designated for agriculture and compatible uses, as well as for preservation of existing small communities.
-Less than 2% of Marin County's population lives in the Inland-Rural Corridor.
+The Inland Rural Corridor in the central and northwestern part of the County is designated primarily for agriculture and compatible uses, as well as for preservation of existing small communities.
+Less than 2% of Marin County's population lives in the Inland Rural Corridor.

 The Coastal Corridor is adjacent to the Pacific Ocean and is designated primarily for agriculture, Federal parklands, recreational uses, and the preservation of existing small coastal communities.
-Approximately 2% of Marin County residents live in the Coastal Corridor.3
+Approximately 2% of Marin County residents live in the Coastal Corridor.

-1 Marin County Assessor-Recorder's Office, June 2008
+&lt;sup>1 Marin County Assessor-Recorder's Office, June 2008

-2 Marin Countywide Plan, Built Environment Element, page 3-10.
+&lt;sup>2 Marin Countywide Plan, Built Environment Element, page 3-10.

-3 General Demographic Characteristics for Marin County California Cities and Places, Marin County Community Development Agency
+&lt;sup>3 General Demographic Characteristics for Marin County California Cities and Places, Marin County Community Development Agency